misayasu/misayasu.github.io/README.md

 ---

-### References in social and biological impact of radioactivity
+### References in social and biological impact of artifitial radioactivity

 <a href="https://misayasu.github.io/reference" target="_blank">View</a>